Yoga at Rehab During Addiction Treatment

 And for the purpose of drug rehabilitation, the Sanskrit meaning of “yoga” – unity – is more applicable since the union of your mind, spirit and body will spell the doom of your drug addiction.
 Isn’t that what you’re after?

-The Physical Benefits of Yoga
+The Physical Benefits of Yoga at Rehab

 When you perform yoga postures and poses, your flexibility and strength will definitely improve.
 For this fact alone, you should consider performing these exercises.